ElrieM/CI_MS1_MBM/README.md

 ### Acknowledgements

-* My mentor, Mo, for helpful feedback and some supportive words when I was overwhelmed.
+* My mentor for helpful feedback and some supportive words when I was overwhelmed.
 * My partner for enduring countless "poepie, wat van die" (loosely translates to "honey, what do you think of this") and patience.
 * My brothers for words of encouragement and their support.